zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 Promise<Array<Todo>> (same as Promise<Todo[]>)
 ```

-You will not need to know how to create new generics at this point, but you should be able to read them and use the few commonly used ones such as `Promise`.
+At this point, you do not need to understand how to create new generics, but you should be able to read them and use the few commonly used ones, such as `Promise`.
 You will also get to use generics in Vue applications.

 ## Typing a Vue Application (1 hour)

 Go through the [Vue TypeScript Composition API guide](https://vuejs.org/guide/typescript/composition-api.html).
 You will need to rely on it to type a Vue project in the upcoming exercise.
-You can **skip the few final sections** - Typing Provide / Inject, Typing Template Refs and Typing Component Template Refs as these are not necessary for our projects at the moment.
+You can **skip the few final sections** - Typing Provide / Inject, Typing Template Refs, and Typing Component Template Refs as these are not necessary for our projects at the moment.

 ## Exercise: Rewriting Vue NASA APOD Hands-on Solution to TypeScript (3 hours)